Wourly/Convertor-preview/README.md

 ### Repository with presentation files

 # Convertor
 Link to application is not currently available due to issues with hosting provider.
-If you would like to see previous application (without real-time test preview), check it [here](http://wourly.xf.cz/questor/Convertor/). (link is currently not functional, will be updated) For now you can just check this video: https://www.youtube.com/watch?v=PbSgLuRLlyA
+If you would like to see previous application (without real-time test preview), check it [here](https://mmconvertorpromo.netlify.app/Convertor).
+You can just check [video](https://www.youtube.com/watch?v=PbSgLuRLlyA), which shows, how Convertor is used.

 Convertor is an app, that uses simple syntax to generate web quizzes quickly.
 With real-time preview and powerful parser (reading engine) it will immediately tell you, how your quiz looks.
 And if there is a typo?
 Don't worry, Convertor will show you, where it is and how to fix it!

 Among many applications, Convertor is focused on students' purposes.
-Once students grasp Convertor's syntax, they can create their own quizzes, while they make their notes.
+Once students grasp Convertor's syntax, they can create their own quizzes, while they create their notes.

 Not only repetition helps with memorizing, but asking correct questions is crucial to understand topics.
 Convertor encourages for both things without slowing you down.